UNISON's manifesto for Scotland's public

 It is an approach that reflects Scotland's geography, scale, and

 culture.
-The aim has been to deliver improvement and value for money
+The aim has been to deliver improvement and value for

-through collaboration and co-ordination not competition.We believe
+money through collaboration and co-ordination not competition.We

 Gordon Brown MP articulated this difference: … at their best,